Sunday, April 28, 2024

 My heart thrilled at the sound of the revving engines.

-My pulse quickened at lights out as the cars sped off their lines, bunched up impossibly close, and then spread out to circle the track again and again
+My pulse quickened as the cars sped off their lines, bunched up impossibly close, and then spread out to circle the track again and again

 I loved the tension of waiting to see who would be first to whip past the checkered flag.